awsdocs/amazon-ec2-user-guide/doc_source/replacing-lost-key-pair.md

 If you lose the private key for an EBS\-backed instance, you can regain access to your instance\.
 You must stop the instance, detach its root volume and attach it to another instance as a data volume, modify the `authorized_keys` file with a new public key, move the volume back to the original instance, and restart the instance\.
 For more information about launching, connecting to, and stopping instances, see [Instance lifecycle](ec2-instance-lifecycle.md)\.

-This procedure is not supported for instances with instance\-store backed root volumes\.
+This procedure is only supported for instances with EBS root volumes\.
+If the root device is an instance store volume, you cannot use this procedure to regain access to your instance; you must have the private key to connect to the instance\.
 To determine the root device type of your instance, open the Amazon EC2 console, choose **Instances**, select the instance, and check the value of **Root device type** in the details pane\.
 The value is either `ebs` or `instance store`\.
-If the root device is an instance store volume, you cannot use this procedure to regain access to your instance; you must have the private key to connect to the instance\.

 **Topics**
 + [Step 1: Create a new key pair](#step-1-create-new-key-pair)